 2. Feed the Homeless.
 Make sandwiches and bag lunches of nutritious food.
 Then offer them to homeless people you meet around town.
 A guaranteed heart warmer for all!

-3. Collect Supplies: Spend a few hours collecting and distributing items needed for homeless shelters.
-A couple organizations in need of supplies include: Goose Hollow Family Shelter, Transition Projects.
+3. Collect Supplies: Spend a few hours collecting and distributing items needed for shelters that serve people experiencing houselessness.
+A couple organizations in need of supplies include: Join, Good Neighbor Center & Transition Projects.
 Check their websites to find out what is needed now.

 4. Meal Delivery: Teach your children the importance of helping those in need by bringing them along to drop off meals or food baskets to people who cannot easily leave their homes.
-Volunteer with Loaves & Fishes Meals on Wheels Program or Store to Door.
+Volunteer with Meals on Wheels or Store to Door.

 5. Gardening/Tree Planting: Planting, weeding, and helping maintain school, community and public gardens around the city are great ways to get the family working together outside!
 Check out Zenger Farm or Portland Parks and Recreation.